 We commenced active operations in 2003, and have since devoted substantially all of our resources to research and development activities including developing our therapeutic platforms, identifying and developing potential product candidates and undertaking preclinical studies as well as providing general and administrative support, business planning, raising capital and protecting our intellectual property.
 We have not generated any revenue from product sales to date and do not expect to do so until such time as we obtain regulatory approval and commercialize one or more of our product candidates.
 We cannot be certain of the timing or success of approval of our product candidates.
-We have financed our operations primarily through private equity placements, an issuance of convertible debentures, payments received under license and collaboration agreements, government grants and Scientific Research and Experimental Development, ("SR&ED"), tax credits.
-From inception through June 30, 2017, we received \$199.3 million, net of share issue costs, from private equity placements, the issuance of convertible debt, which subsequently converted into equity securities, and our initial public offering in 2017.
+We have financed our operations primarily through private equity placements, an issuance of convertible debentures, payments received under license and collaboration agreements, government grants and Scientific Research and Experimental Development ("SR&ED") tax credits.
+From inception through September 30, 2017, we received \$199.4 million, net of share issue costs, from private equity placements, the issuance of convertible debt, which subsequently converted into equity securities, and our IPO.
 Payments received from our license and collaboration agreements include upfront fees and milestone payments as well as research support and reimbursement payments through our strategic partnerships and government grants.
-Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our existing cash and cash equivalents and short-term investments as of June 30, 2017, combined with the collaboration payments we anticipate receiving, together with the net proceeds received in our IPO, will enable us to fund the clinical and preclinical development of our lead product candidates for at least the next twelve months.
+Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our existing cash and cash equivalents and short-term investments as of September 30, 2017, combined with the collaboration payments we anticipate receiving, will enable us to fund the clinical and preclinical development of our lead product candidates for at least the next twelve months.

-Through June 30, 2017, we had an accumulated deficit of \$125.2 million.
-We reported a net loss of \$26.9 million for the six months ended June 30, 2017.
+Through September 30, 2017, we had an accumulated deficit of \$141.5 million.
+We reported a net loss of \$43.1 million for the nine months ended September 30, 2017.
 We expect that over the next several years we will increase our research and development expenditures in connection with the ongoing development of our product candidates and other clinical, preclinical and regulatory activities.